20 years since 9/11. Panel Discussion on Modern Jihad and the Crisis of Liberalism

 When: Wednesday, October 13, 2021, 2:00 PM - 4:00 PM

-Roundtable discussion of The Apocalypse and the End of History: Modern Jihad and the Crisis of Liberalism by Dr Suzanne Schneider
+Please listen to the recording of the roundtable discussion of The Apocalypse and the End of History: Modern Jihad and the Crisis of Liberalism by Dr Suzanne Schneider

 How the political violence of modern jihad echoes the crises of western liberalism